 Section 5: 5- and 10-Year Electric Demand Forecast

-The ESMP load forecasts should include sensitivities that assume different levels of adoption of energy efficiency, new building codes, building weatherization, distributed generation, battery storage, electric vehicles, heat pumps, technological advances, and other electrification transitions.
-A “high forecast” sensitivity should include assumptions about these technologies that would lead to higher loads than the base case forecast ; and a “low forecast” sensitivity should include assumptions about these technologies that would lead to lower loads than the base case forecast.
+The ESMP load forecasts should include sensitivities that assume different levels of adoption of DERs, and new building codes.
+A “high forecast” sensitivity should include assumptions about these technologies that would lead to higher loads than the base case forecast.
+Additionally, a “high load management” sensitivity should assume high levels of both passive and active load management..
 Each sensitivity should clearly identify the assumptions made for each resource type.

-The EDCs should provide a copy of their load forecasting models in their filings with the DPU.
-If the model itself cannot be shared, then a clear description of and copies of all inputs, results, and scenarios should be providedunlocked and linked excel sheets.
+The EDCs should provide a copy of their load forecasting models in their ESMPs.
+At a minimum, a clear description of and copies of all inputs, results, and scenarios should be provided in a format that is reviewable and widely accessible, including in unlocked and fully functional, linked Excel sheets.

 In their demand forecasts, the ESMPs should detail the methodology used, the assumptions made, and any applicable uncertainties.
-All assumptions should reference include links and citation to relevant sources.
-The ESMPs should also including descriptions of how different factors like policy, mass transit, climate change impacts, EV charging infrastructure, new building codes, etc. impact the demand forecasts.
+All assumptions should include links and citation to relevant sources.
+The ESMPs should also include descriptions of how different factors like policy, mass transit, climate change impacts, load management, EV charging infrastructure, new building codes, building weatherization, etc. impact the demand forecasts.

-The ESMPs should describe how the forecasts of new DERs are derived, including whether they are consistent with Massachusetts goals described in the 2050 Clean Energy and Climate Plan.
+The ESMPs should describe how the forecasts of new DERs are derived, including whether and how they are consistent with Massachusetts goals described in the 2050 Clean Energy and Climate Plan.

 The EDCs should consider the impact of new building codes and building weatherization on their ESMP forecasts.